Text-to-speech (TTS) technology: What it is and how it works

 Built-in text-to-speech: Many devices have

-built-in TTS tools.
+.
 This includes desktop and laptop computers, smartphones and digital tablets and Chrome.
 Your child can use this TTS without purchasing special apps or software.

-Text-to-speech apps: Kids can also download TTS
+Text-to-speech apps: Kids can also download

 Text-to-speech software programs: There are also several literacy software programs for desktop and laptop computers.
 In addition to other reading and writing tools, many of these programs have TTS.
 Examples include Kurzweil 3000, ClaroRead and Read&Write.
 Microsoft’s Immersive Reader tool also has TTS.
 It can be found in programs like OneNote and Word.
 See more examples of

-software for kids with reading issues.
+software for kids who struggle with reading